 All regional competition will be conducted using a pool format that includes a minimum one round of pools.
 The minimum number of finalists must be at least equal to the number of regional allocations plus two.
-Each region will have the ability to accept up to 12 entries per gender per institution, with a maximum of five per weapon (actual number predetermined by the region).

 The initial round of pools for each fencer will be seeded using the fencers' seeding factor (FSF).
 Whenever possible, two or more fencers from the same school shall not be in the same pool in the first round of pool-play.